Guest Post for DatSci Awards 2017

 Generates descriptive statistics that summarize the central tendency, dispersion and shape of a dataset’s distribution, excluding NaN values.

-• Count gives the number of blog posts that are currently available on the DatSci Awards website.
-Hence, it is the same, 29, for both the word_count and sentiment columns.
+- Count gives the number of blog posts that are currently available on the DatSci Awards website.
+Hence, it is the same, 29, for both the

-• The mean word_count is 838 words, while the max is 4304, which is in fact not 4, but over 5 times larger than the average post.
+is 838 words, while the max is 4304, which is in fact not 4, but over 5 times larger than the average post. - While the min

 Fig. D depicts the number of blog posts that are published per month.
 We can see that the DatSci Blog was active between the months of May and September last year.
 This coincides with the DatSci Awards season, from the announcement of submission deadlines, right up until the awards ceremony itself held in September.
 In fact, the last two blog posts of 2016 occur the day after the awards ceremony held on the 22nd September 2016.